• Skip to primary navigation

 Jump to:

 Now it's a ritual for kids to make popsicles every weekend.
-We are trying so many flavours - apple popsicles, banana popsicles and now trying our hand at flavour combinations.
+We are trying so many flavours - apple popsicles, banana popsicles, strawberry yogurt popsicles.

 While cooking with kids sounds exciting, kids’ safety should be the priority.
 Ensure to supervise the kids all the time they are in the kitchen and do not allow toddlers and young kids to handle the blender or any kitchen appliances on their own.
 Refer safety disclaimer for more details.